-The following Employment Tax guidance note by Tolley in association with Annette Morley provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association with Annette Morley provides comprehensive and up to date tax information covering:

 To deal with practical issues immediately prior to a UK resident employee taking up an overseas employment, see the Outbound employees ― payroll issues and Pre-departure planning from an employer’s perspective guidance notes.
 This guidance note focuses on the position once the foreign employment is underway.